lelouch0204/political-bias-detection/proposal.md

 ## Comparison of the Models Implemented

-Comparison of our three Supervised Learning Methods:
+Comparison of our Supervised Learning Methods:

 **1. Gaussian NB**